 So if you’re responsible for developing a product strategy roadmap, you need a plan.
 I’m not talking about a rigid formula for the product itself.
 That would probably just yield a boring, uninspiring product.
 But you should have some sort of defined approach to developing a winning product strategy.

 Or, if you’d prefer to think of it this way, you should follow a series of steps that will help you clear a path for inspiration to strike.

 Here’s the battle-tested product strategy formula we recommend.

-Yes, a talented, experienced product manager who’s studied her market probably has some great ideas about where to take her company’s product.
+Yes, a talented and experienced product manager who has studied the market probably has some great ideas about where to take their company’s product.

-But doesn’t this inward-looking approach miss a crucial element in developing a winning product strategy?
+But doesn’t this introspective approach miss the mark on a crucial element in developing a winning product strategy?
 What about the product’s user?